-Personal loans are likely to become increasingly popular in coming months as Australians look to consolidate debt, finance long-planned home projects while in shutdown or simply avail themselves of some extra cash in these economically tough times.
+Personal loans are likely to become increasingly popular in coming months as Australians look to consolidate debt, finance long-planned home projects or simply avail themselves of some extra cash in these economically tough times.

 A low rate personal loan from a trusted bank or non-bank lender is a far better option than opting for a payday or fast cash loan, and personal loan rates are now more accessible than ever, but there are plenty of things that can go awry in the process of taking out a loan and paying it off.